 Scaling with technology and data teams in financial services

-- Leveraging technology and data solutions to meet your customers needs
+-Leveraging technology and data solutions to meet your customers financial needs

 Marilena Karanika, Head of Data Innovation, Experian

 Marilena Karanika is the Head of Data Innovation at Experian, providing data and analytics support across different product domains such as affordability, credit risk and insurance.

 With more than 10 years of experience in Credit Risk Modelling and Analytics in financial services, a key area of her expertise is enabling organisations to make better use of data, reach more informed decisions and support consumers throughout the customer lifecycle.
 Most recently Marilena and her team created and launched products that helped clients understand the impact of events such as the Cost of Living crisis and COVID to help them navigate these challenging times.